openrails/openrails/Source/Documentation/Manual/physics.rst

 If no ORTS specific definition is found, a single diesel engine definition is created automatically based on the MSTS settings in the .eng file.
-Since MSTS introduces a model without any data crosscheck, the behavior of MSTS and ORTS diesel locomotives can be very different.
-In MSTS, ``MaxPower`` is not considered in the same way and you can get much *better* performance than expected.
-In ORTS, diesel engines cannot be overloaded.
+Due to limitations of the original MSTS model and the wide variety of content made for MSTS, the default engine created may not give desireable or accurate performance.
+For best results, the ORTS specific method, as explained in this section, should be used instead.

 No matter which engine definition is used, the diesel engine is defined by its load characteristics (rated output power vs. RPM) for optimal fuel flow and/or mechanical characteristics (output torque vs. RPM) for maximum fuel flow.
-The model computes output power / torque according to these characteristics and the throttle settings.
+The model computes output power / torque according to these characteristics and the throttle setting.
 If the characteristics are not defined as shown in the example ``ORTSDieselEngines`` block below, they are calculated based on the MSTS data and common normalized characteristics.

-In many cases the RPM vs. throttle and power vs. RPM curve should be customized based on locomotive specifications because RPM and power often do not have a linear response to the throttle setting.
+For example, in many cases the RPM vs. throttle and power vs. RPM curve should be customized based on locomotive specifications because RPM and power often do not have a linear response to the throttle setting.
-Nonetheless, a default linear RPM vs. throttle characteristic and generic power vs. RPM curve (shown in the figure below) are built in to provide functional diesel engines even when this data is missing.
+Nonetheless, a default linear RPM vs. throttle characteristic and generic power vs. RPM curve (shown in the figure below) are built in to provide functional diesel engines even when this data is not defined manually.

 .. image:: images/physics-diesel-power.png
   :align: center